Tourism in Italy: Transport

+Transport infrastructure in Italy is well developed.
+Italy's paved road network is widespread, with a total length of about 487700 km.
+It comprises both an extensive motorway network (7016 km), called autostrade, mostly toll roads, and national and local roads.
+The Strade Statali is the Italian national network of state highways.
+The total length for this network is about 25000 km.
+Strade Regionali ("regional roads") are a type of Italian road maintained by the regions they traverse.
+A regional road is less important than a state highway, but more important than a Strada Provinciale ("provincial road").
+A provincial road is more important than a Strada Comunale ("municipal road").

 The national railway network is also extensive, especially in the north, totalizing 16,862 km of which 69% are electrified and on which 4,937 locomotives and railcars circulate.
 It is the 12th largest in the world, and is operated by state-owned Ferrovie dello Stato, while the rail tracks and infrastructure are managed by Rete Ferroviaria Italiana.
 While a number of private railroads exist and provide mostly commuter-type services, the national railway also provides sophisticated high-speed rail service that joins the major cities.

+Italy's metro systems offer efficient urban transport in cities like Milan and Rome.
+Milan’s Metro, with five lines, connects major areas, while Rome's three-line Metro facilitates access to landmarks like the Colosseum and Vatican.
+These metro systems are integral to Italy's public transport network, providing a quick and convenient way to navigate the cities.

 Italy is the fifth in Europe by number of passengers by air transport, with about 148 million passengers or about 10% of the European total in 2011.
 There are approximately 130 airports in Italy, of which 99 have paved runways (including the two hubs of Leonardo Da Vinci International in Rome and Malpensa International in Milan).